marenz2569/2025-sapphire-rapids-ee/README.md

 This is the code-support package for the following thesis.
 Please cite the thesis if you use parts of this repository for scientic work.

-Markus Schmidl: An Analysis of the Intel Sapphire Rapids Architecture's Energy Efficiency Features (Diploma thesis 2025),
+Markus Schmidl: An Analysis of the Intel Sapphire Rapids Architecture's Energy Efficiency Features (2025),
 DOI:

 # License